 (But really, this was one of those recipes where I was certain it would be good, but didn’t expect to be blown away by the flavors.
 New favorite dessert, hands down.)

 These homemade strawberry blondies are sweet, rich, and the perfect spring dessert!
 These strawberry blondies are topped with a homemade whipped cream frosting (stabilized whipped cream) and topped with fresh strawberries!
-This sweet strawberry recipe is great for spring, summer, and Valentine’s Day!
-Plus, a step-by-step video below.
+Plus, a step-by-step video.

 - 1/3 cup freeze dried strawberries, crushed